BlokasLabs/pisound-micro-docs/docs/detailed-specs.md

 ![Header B](images/Header_B.png)

-This header hosts 31 GPIO pins, with 2 specialized sets, one for encoders (16 pins, up to 8 encoders can be connected) as well as 12 10-bit ADC pins for hooking up potentiometers.
-All of the GPIO pins may serve as simple digital input/output pins as well.
+This header provides 31 GPIO pins, including two specialized groups: one with 16 pins designed for connecting up to 8 encoders, and another with 12 10-bit ADC pins ideal for potentiometers.
+Additionally, all GPIO pins can function as general-purpose digital input/output pins.

 ???
 "Header B Pinout:"